5 Car Insurance Myths—Busted!

 Here are seven reasons your car insurance claim could be denied.

-Car insurance myth #5: Men pay more for insurance than women
+Do men pay more for insurance than women?

 While men do tend to pay a little more in insurance than women on average, it’s not strictly down to gender, says Saltykov.
 Since men tend to have more traumatic vehicle accidents than women, it could be because of higher claims made by men.
 “A quote always depends on an individual profile of each person and one cannot say that a woman will always pay less than a man,” Saltykov says.